When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity.

 When shopping for a new mattress, it’s important to browse different brands and models in order to find the best option for you and your partner.
 Comparison-shopping allows you to determine how different beds stack up in terms of design, price, and other buying factors.
-We’ll take a side-by-side look at two mattresses from leading “bed-in-a-box” brands: the Layla Hybrid and DreamCloud.
+We’ll take a side-by-side look at two beds from leading mattress-in-a-box brands: the Layla Hybrid and DreamCloud.

 Layla’s flagship mattress is a reversible memory foam bed with a different firmness level on each side; to adjust the firmness, simply flip the mattress.
 The Layla Hybrid mattress – the company’s newest model – takes its cue from this flagship design.
 The mattress features a memory foam comfort layer on each side; one surface offers a medium soft (4) feel, and the other offers a firm (7) feel.
 Each side also contains a polyfoam transitional layer, while the pocketed coil support core is shared between both sleep surfaces.
 Altogether, the Layla Hybrid measures 13 inches thick.

 DreamCloud offers two mattresses, both of which are hybrid models with medium firm (6) feels.
 The DreamCloud Luxury Hybrid Mattress – also known simply as the DreamCloud – includes a quilted cover with memory foam.
 The DreamCloud Premier has a Euro-top with 2.5 inches of memory foam cushioning for a slightly plusher feel on the surface.
 Both models also include gel-infused memory foam comfort layers, polyfoam transition layers, and pocketed coil support cores.
 The DreamCloud measures 14 inches thick, and the DreamCloud Premier measures 15 inches thick.

 The Layla Hybrid and DreamCloud models share some structural similarities and have earned comparable ratings in a few of our sleeper categories, but there are also some notable differences between these beds.
 We’ll take a closer look at how the mattresses compare in terms of cost, construction, and performance.